kubernetes-sigs/lwkd/STYLESHEET.md

 * [projectname v#.#.#](link to release announcement): change 1, change 2; also [v#.#.#](link)
 ```

 The changes listed are 2-4 word summaries of major changes in that release (e.g. "fix CVE 2024-0576").
-The "also" portion is if there are backported update releases at the same time.
+The "also" portion is for listing any backported update releases at the same time.